-January - New Haven February - Rockingham
+January - New Haven

+March - Brattleboro

+May - Royalton

+July - Williston

+February - Rockingham

-March - Brattleboro April - Middlesex
+April - Middlesex

-May - Royalton June - Headquarters
+June - Headquarters

-July - Williston August - St. Albans
+August - St. Albans

 September - St. Johnsbury October - Derby and Bradford

 November - Rutland December - Shaftsbury

-Fach Station's evoluation notification will be cont to the Sta

 Each Station's evaluation notification will be sent to the Station one (1) month prior to the month in which they are due.
 Performance evaluation forms for each employee will be due by the end of the appropriate month.
 If an officer was evaluated during the six (6) months prior to the Station schedule due date, (s)he need not be evaluated at that time.